Skip to main content

 What is the airtightness requirement?

-The notional dwelling targets 3 m³/(h·m²) at 50 Pa, far tighter than the current maximum of 8 m³/(h·m²).
-At this level, mechanical ventilation becomes essential.
+The notional dwelling assumes 4 m³/(h·m²) at 50 Pa, far tighter than the regulatory maximum of 8 m³/(h·m²).
+At this level, purpose-designed mechanical ventilation is expected.
 The FHS notional dwelling specifies dMEV (decentralised mechanical extract ventilation), though many builders choose MVHR for its heat recovery benefits.

 Are gas boilers allowed under the new Part L?